vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 }
 ```

-These tests are a little bit verbose, but they are easy to follow.
-We start by making sure that our `create` function in the invoice module returns an empty invoice.
-Then we move on to test the other functions from our Invoice module.
-We have added a `testData` function to help creating test data for our unit tests.
+These tests are a little bit lengthy, but they are easy to follow.
+We start by ensuring that our `create` function in the invoice module returns an empty invoice.
+Then we move on to test the other parts of our Invoice module.
+We have added a `testData` function to help creating objects used in the tests.

-In a production-grade application, we would add more tests, particularly to cover edge cases, making sure our module would work in every scenario.
-But for purposes of this article, this is good enough.
+In a production-grade application, we would add more tests, especially to cover edge cases, making sure our module would work in every possible scenario.
+But for this article, this is good enough.

+We should now run these tests:

 ![Failing tests](../static/images/modularizing-the-logic-of-your-vue-application/failing-tests.png)

-If we run the tests, they will fail because we still haven't implemented our functions yet.
+As expected, the tests fail because we haven't implemented our functions yet.
 Let's do that now.

 ```typescript
 // src/modules/invoice.ts